gruvin/gsheets_hextools/README.md

 gruvin

+### No stake data?
+This would require a public Web API, tailored to making HEX ERC20 contract calls — or some kind of Web3 library, ported for use in Google Docs scripting (javascript but ...?
+If anyne know s a path to this then please let me know.
+(Contact via my Github profile.)

+### Excel?
-P.S: I looked into doing an Excel version of this but OMFG, what a mess!
-Frankly, I'm not about to waste my time with all that nonsense.
+I looked into doing an Excel version of this but OMFG, what a mess!
+Far to much work and even then the user would have to learn to much, just to use it.
+Damnit Micros0ft, you aint never gonna change.